 Plywood

 This six-storey mixed-use residential project is located on a major commercial thoroughfare in East Vancouver and offers 77 rental units with easy access to transit and nearby shopping.
-The building’s structure is composed of one level of underground parking, one storey of retail space in concrete construction, and five storeys of rental apartments, prefabricated in light-frame wood construction.
+The building’s structure is composed of one level of underground parking, one storey of retail space in concrete construction and five storeys of rental apartments, prefabricated in light-frame wood construction.

 Prefab-timber design takes in a tight squeeze

 Prefabricated wood construction meant easier access to this exceptionally tight site, with minimal setbacks from the street, a narrow laneway and a small rear yard for storage and staging.
-All the light-frame wood components, including floor, wall, and roof panels, were prefabricated off-site as ready-to-assemble panels.
+All the light-frame wood components, including floor, wall and roof panels, were prefabricated off-site as ready-to-assemble panels.
 Components were delivered on a just-in-time basis, minimizing site storage and road closures.

 Build-by-number approach saves time and money

 Using 3-D technology, each element was given a unique code corresponding to a specific location in the building.
 The 3-D model’s accuracy meant that wall elements had their stud spacing precisely aligned from one floor to the next.
 This kit-like precision meant wall studs on successive floors were exactly aligned, and electrical, mechanical and plumbing services rapidly installed—a nimble approach uniquely suited to wood construction.
-This saved time and an estimated 15 to 20 percent in costs compared with a conventional concrete building, according to the project’s construction manager.
+This saved time and an estimated 15 to 20 per cent in costs compared with a conventional concrete building, according to the project’s construction manager.

-With the advent of new mass timber panel products, the opportunity has arisen for developers and design teams to explore new forms of wood construction, including hybrid mass timber/light wood frame construction.
+King Edward Villa is profiled in this case study by WoodWorks BC that discusses how the opportunity has arisen for developers and design teams to explore new forms of wood construction, including hybrid mass timber/light wood frame construction.